qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-load-balancing.md

 ### Configuring GCP load balancing

+#### One-click load balancer configuration

+#### Manual configuration

-Prior to configuring a new load balancer, you must already have the following:
+Prior to manually configuring a new load balancer, you must already have the following:
    - At least one instance in the desired region, serving your application or microservice.
    - An instance group in the same region, containing the instance(s).
    - A health check appropriate for the target instance(s).

-#### Basic configuration

 1. Create a backend service:
    - Click on **Backend services**, and click the *Add backend service* button.